Sheep, goats join in German efforts to encourage vaccination

-BERLIN (AP) — Tasty bits of bread did the trick for 700 sheep and goats to join Germany’s drive aimed at encouraging more people to get vaccinated against COVID-19.
+BERLIN (AP) — Tasty bits of bread did the trick for about 700 sheep and goats to join Germany’s drive to encourage more people to get vaccinated against COVID-19.

 The animals were arranged on Monday into the shape of a roughly 100-meter (330-foot) syringe in a field at Schneverdingen, south of Hamburg.